Study finds police officers of color make fewer stops and arrests and use less force than white officers

 (CNN)At a time of national reckoning and outcry over systemic racism, prominent proposals for addressing police brutality call for law enforcement agencies to more closely reflect the demographics of communities they serve.

-Now, one of the first studies of its kind -- published Thursday in the journal Science -- finds that deploying officers of color as well as female officers could reduce instances of shootings and reported misconduct.
+Now, one of the first studies of its kind -- published Thursday in the journal Science -- finds that deploying officers of color as well as female officers could reduce shootings and improve how police treat Black residents.

 "In line with the assertions of many social justice advocates, we find that officers of color and female officers are less likely to stop, arrest or use force than their white or male counterparts," said Jonathan Mummolo, assistant professor of politics and public affairs at Princeton University and one of the authors.
 "Especially when encountering minority civilians, when working in common circumstances.
 So diversity in policing yields tangible effects."